In This Article

 Stop giving boring answers to "What do you do?"
 Learn 10 science-backed methods to make your answer memorable, plus better questions to ask instead.

 “What do you do?” is the default icebreaker in American social life.
-We’ve all been asked it a thousand times, and we’ve all given the same flat, forgettable answer.
-But here’s what most people don’t realize: this question isn’t just boring — it’s psychologically loaded.
-And the way you answer it shapes how people see you far more than you think.
+We’ve all been asked it a thousand times, and most of us give the same forgettable answer every time.
+But this question is more psychologically loaded than it seems, and the way you answer it shapes how people see you far more than you’d expect.

 Why “What Do You Do?”
 Is the Most Loaded Question in Small Talk

-Researchers call job titles “identity badges” — mental shortcuts our brains use to quickly sort people by status, education, and values.
-When someone asks what you do, they’re not just making conversation.
-They’re running a rapid social categorization algorithm, deciding where you fit in their mental hierarchy.
+Researchers call job titles “identity badges” — mental shortcuts our brains use to quickly sort people by status, education and values.
+When someone asks what you do, they’re quietly running a rapid social categorization algorithm, deciding where you fit in their mental hierarchy.

 Your job title is an identity badge — a mental shortcut others use to decide where you fit in their social hierarchy.